Skip to main content

 {

-// Decode the target and data
+// Decode the target address and the final calldata from taskData

 (address target, bytes memory data) = abi.decode(